tensorflow/tensorflow/tensorflow/contrib/cmake/README.md

     * `tensorflow_BUILD_PYTHON_BINDING` is default to be `on`.
 Set to `off` if you don't need python interaface.
 If SWIG is not in system path, you need set it manually. (optional)
     * `tensorflow_BUILD_SHARED_LIB` is default to be `off`.
 Set to `on` if you want the c++ interface. (optional)
     * `tensorflow_ENABLE_GPU` is default to be `off`.
 Set to `on` if you want GPU support.
 It will search CUDA and CUDNN dependecies if you have set them to system path, otherwise CMake would prompt error and request you to set it manually. (optional)
     * `tensorflow_ENABLE_GRPC_SUPPORT` is default to be `on`.
 For Linux build, this option must always be `on`.
 This need to be `on` for a gpu build.
-Reminded that Perl, Go and NASM is required for this option if you want to build grpc with offical SSL support.
+Reminded that Perl, Go and NASM/YASM are required for this option if you want to build grpc with offical SSL support.
     * `tensorflow_ENABLE_POSITION_INDEPENDENT_CODE` should always be `on`
     * `tensorflow_ENABLE_SNAPPY_SUPPORT` should always be `on`
     * `tensorflow_OPTIMIZE_FOR_NATIVE_ARCH` should always be `on`